 Be The Change

-Surprises will delight humanity ’til the end of time – and sarcasm will forever scratch this itch.
+Novelty and surprises will delight humanity ’til the end of time – it’s wired into our brains.
+Sarcasm will forever feel delicious.
 There is a way to use sarcasm artfully, intelligently, that aims beyond destruction of something or someone’s dignity.
 I can hear the comment now: “Calm down, certain people have it coming – everyone needs to take a joke.”
 Ok, sure, and every human deserves some amount of dignity, and empathy.
 And the world can’t be a constant joke if we’re going to cooperate and work toward shared wellbeing.
 We need room on the shelf for kindness and honesty, for their own sake.

 Being constructively sincere is extremely hard.
 It requires humility, patience, optimism, effort, non-righteousness, and faith in other people – all of which can be easily shaken in day-to-day experience.
 But I also believe it’s possible for millions of people to recognize how essential this is, and take small steps to uphold it.
 This can make a massive difference.
 This is a call, I hope one of many calls from many others, to develop the anti-rebel within.
 Taking action through intelligent nonreaction.
 A world trying to arc its way toward moral progress depends on this – depends on us behaving sincerely more often than not.